Office of the Insurance Commissioner in Washington State

 What can the Office of the Insurance Commissioner do to Help Me?

-The Office of the Insurance Commissioner take seriously their job as regulators.
-Sign and file a complaint form and their consumer advocacy team will investigate.
+The Office of the Insurance Commissioner takes its job as a regulator seriously.
+Sign and file a complaint form, or have your lawyer do this, and the OIC consumer advocacy team will investigate.
 They have the authority to contact your insurance company.
 The insurance company then has a limited time to respond.
 The OIC has a good reputation for getting results.

-For detailed information on what OIC can and cannot do see: Powers of the OIC.
+See the insurance commissioner’s website for detailed information on what OIC can and cannot do.

 The Insurance Commissioner Helps People Who Buy Insurance in Washington State